Red Oak, Oklahoma: History

 The area around Red Oak has been inhabited since approximately 9,000 BCE, beginning with people of the Fourche Maline Culture who were descended from the first Native Americans to migrate from Asia via the Bering Land Bridge.
 Archaeological sites such as the McCutchan-McLaughlin site in southeastern Latimer County provide evidence of Fourche Maline settlements, particularly the burial mounds used by these people groups.
 The combination of poor health and prolonged drought led to the extinction of the Fourche Maline cultures by the early 15th century.
 European explorers, including Francisco Vasquez de Coronado and Jean Baptiste Bernard de la Harpe, began arriving in the mid-16th century and found only scattered remains of these once thriving cultures.

 Red Oak became an area of settlement for members of the Choctaw tribe during relocation as part of the Trail of Tears beginning in the 1830s.
-In 1858, English immigrant Thomas Edwards married Choctaw native Nancy Hardaway and together they established a store on Hardaway's land on the Butterfield Overland Mail Route.
+In 1858, English immigrant Thomas Edwards married Choctaw native Nancy Hardaway and together they established Edwards Store on Hardaway's land on the Butterfield Overland Mail Route.
 Adhering to Choctaw tradition in naming sites after people or prominent features, the community that arose around their store became known as "Red Oak," after a large red oak tree in the area.
-Edwards' Store became the first post office in Red Oak and was a successful store for both the stage route and the growing community.
+Edwards Store became the first post office in Red Oak and was a successful merchantile for both the stage route and the growing community.
 At the time it was founded, Red Oak was located in the Moshulatubbee District of the Choctaw Nation.

-The arrival of the Choctaw Coal and Railway line (later the Rock Island and Pacific Railway) nine miles southwest of Edwards' Store led to the relocation of the town to its present site.
+The arrival of the Choctaw Coal and Railway (later the Choctaw, Oklahoma and Gulf Railroad, subsequently acquired by the Chicago, Rock Island and Pacific Railway) nine miles southwest of Edwards Store led to the relocation of the town to its present site.
 With close proximity to the railroad, Red Oak became a thriving and prosperous community in the early 20th century.
-Some of the business structures from this era are still in existence, including the Red Oak Library (formerly the post office) and buildings lining the Main Street business district (such as Rustic Customs, Eagle Ridge Camp Store, and Fields Hardware).
+Some of the business structures from this era are still in existence, including the Red Oak Library (formerly the post office) and the buildings lining the Main Street business district such as Rustic Customs, Eagle Ridge Camp Store, and Fields Hardware.

 The earliest schools were located in homes prior to 1900, with the first high school built in 1909.
 In 1921, Red Oak High School relocated from a brick building on the south side of town to a native sandstone building on the far north end of town.
 The two-story, pentagonal building is listed on the Oklahoma Historic Register and was followed in 1938 by a new elementary school (now Alice Savage Elementary) built by workers of the Works Progress Administration.
 The building was also constructed of native sandstone and consisted of nine classrooms and an auditorium/gymnasium.
 This building was replaced in 1950 with the current high school building (W.B.
 Rutledge High School).
 All three buildings are still in use and were renovated in the early 21st century through a series of bond issues.